Mr. Yuk: Licensing

 Mr. Yuk and his graphic rendering are registered trademarks and service marks of the UPMC Children's Hospital of Pittsburgh, and the rendering itself is additionally protected by copyright.
 The Children's Hospital of Pittsburgh of UPMC gives out free sheets of Mr. Yuk stickers if contacted by mail.

 Modern usage

 Given the evidence regarding the campaign's effectiveness, some poison control centers no longer distribute Mr. Yuk stickers.
-However, as of May 2024, other poison control centers, such as the Pittsburgh Poison Center continue to offer stickers.
+However, as of May 2024, other poison control centers, such as the Pittsburgh Poison Center continue to offer Mr. Yuk stickers.